 Now it’s time to send more relevant follow-up information.

-Using Constant Contact’s Autoresponder tool, Southside Cycling has set-up a series of emails that begin sending when a contact is added to the Cycling Club Prospects list after clicking on the link to “find out more” in the previous email.
+Using email automation with Constant Contact, Southside Cycling has set-up a series of automated emails that begin sending when a contact is added to the Cycling Club Prospects list after clicking on the link to “find out more” in the previous email.
 Each of these follow-up emails is designed to provide more information to entice prospects to join the Cycling Club.

 Email 1 – Gives reasons why